 Life after weight-loss surgery

-Yet, it is important to understand that there will be many other changes in your life, including the way you eat, what you eat, when you eat, how you feel about yourself, and much more.
+It is important to understand that there will be many other changes in your life.
+These include the way you eat, what you eat, when you eat, how you feel about yourself, and much more.

-Weight-loss surgery is not the "easy way out."
-You will still need to do the hard work of dieting and exercising.
+Weight-loss surgery is not the easy way out.
+You will still need to do the hard work of eating healthy foods, controlling portion sizes, and exercising.

 What Does Rapid Weight Loss Feel Like?

-As you lose weight quickly over the first 3 - 6 months, you may:
+As you lose weight quickly over the first 3 to 6 months, you may feel tired or cold at times.
+You may also have:

-Some may notice themselves becoming sad after having weight-loss surgery.
-The reality of life after surgery may not exactly match the hopes or expectations present beforehand.
-You may be surprised that certain habits, feelings, attitudes, or worries may still be present.
-Examples include:
+You may become sad after having weight-loss surgery.
+The reality of life after surgery may not exactly match your hopes or expectations before surgery.
+You may be surprised that certain habits, feelings, attitudes, or worries may still be present, such as:

 - You thought you would no longer miss food after surgery, and the urge to eat high-calorie foods would be gone.